 Assistive Technology is available in the Services for Students with Disabilities Office.
-Herkimer College is a Microsoft campus.
-We utilize the Accessibility Options contained within Microsoft products.
+Currently HCCC has Read & Write, as well as the Accessibility Options contained within Microsoft products.
 Reading pens are also available.

 Extended time for tests may be appropriate for students with multiple cognitive and/or physical disabilities.
 The general standard for extended time is time and a half or 50% more time than tests given to nondisabled students in the classroom.
 Extended time does not mean unlimited time.
 Distance learners please note that most tests are open for long periods of time and extended time is generally built in.